fuxic/docs/content/getting-started/working_with_tokens.md

 ![npmtokencreatelong](/images/npm-token-create-long-version.png)

-**NOTE**: Save a screen shot of the token field, as this will be your only chance to view it.
+**TIP**: Save a screen shot of the token field, as this will be your only chance to view it.

 Note that read-only defaults to *false*.